Review your organisation’s lobbying practices

-As a procurer, it is crucial that you ensure your organisation's lobbying efforts align with your sustainability objectives.
-This could involve assessing lobbying expenditure, policymaker engagement, trade association memberships, and public stances on sustainability.¹ If you detect a disconnect between these aspects and your sustainability goals, consider revising your strategies or, if necessary, dissociating from advocacy groups that don't align with your sustainable procurement values and practices.²
+As a procurer, it is crucial that you ensure your organisation's advocacy and lobbying efforts align with your sustainability objectives.
+This involves assessing lobbying expenditure, policymaker engagement, trade association memberships, and public stances on sustainability.¹ If you detect a disconnect between these aspects and your value chain-related sustainability goals, consider revising your advocacy strategies or, if necessary, dissociating from advocacy groups that don't align with your sustainable procurement values and practices.²

 EXAMPLE: Interface takes a stand for circular economy legislation